Jiu Jitsu Armbar: Everything You Need to Know

 So, you’re probably wondering how to heal your elbow after armbar.

-In the following video, you’ll get fantastic advice and tips to reduce pain and heal your elbow after a severe armbar submission.
+In the following video, you’ll learn fantastic tips for reducing pain and healing your elbow after a severe armbar submission.

 Source: SPARK Physiotherapy